rohitpatwa/leetcode/Readme.md

 98. Validate Binary Search Tree : Create a helper func which takes (node, lower_bound and upper_bound).
 Recursively call on left and right sub tree.
 1404.
 Number of Steps to Reduce a Number in Binary Representation to One : Look at 1 bit (b) at a time(right to left) and maintain a carry (c). (b=0,c=0->1,c=0), (b=0,c=1->2, c=1) and so on.
 543. Diameter of Binary Tree : Diameter is max(diameter_left, diameter_right, left_depth+right_depth+1).
 Resurse on left and right subtrees.
 Return diam and depth at each step.
+525. Contiguous Array : Calculate sum at each index.
+Two points between which sum repeats itself contains equal 0s and 1s